 “Without global norms and the means to enforce them, peace and security, prosperity and democracy – our vital interests – are at risk.
-Guided by the values on which it is founded, the EU is committed to a global order based on international law, including the principles of the UN Charter, which ensure peace, human rights, sustainable development and lasting access to the global commons.
-This commitment translates into an aspiration to transform rather than simply preserve the existing system.
-The EU will strive for a strong UN as the bedrock of the multilateral rules-based order, and develop globally coordinated responses with international and regional organisations, states and non-state actors.” - EU Global Strategy for Foreign and Security Policy
+Guided by the values on which it is founded, the EU is committed to a world based on international law, including the principles of the UN Charter which ensure peace, human rights and sustainable development […] The EU will strive for a strong UN as the bedrock of the multilateral rules-based order and develop global responses with international and regional organisations, States and non-state actors.” - EU Global Strategy for Foreign and Security Policy

 Migration is a global challenge that requires a global response.
 On the occasion of the International Migrants Day, with over 258 million migrants worldwide, the European Union confirms its commitment to contribute to managing migration in a humane way.
 Through its partnership approach the EU works with countries of origin, transit and destination as well as international organisations to save lives, assist migrants and refugees, ensure the respect of their human rights as well as fight smugglers and traffickers.

 The candidacy of Ms Catherine Geslain-Lanéelle for the post of Director General of the Food and Agriculture Organisation, was submitted in Rome on Monday 17 December 2018.
 The next Director General will be elected by the 194 Member States of the Organisation during its 41st Conference in June 2019.
 Ms Geslain-Lanéelle from France was identified as the EU candidate by the Council of the European Union on 15 October 2018.